justint42/Market-Entry-Analysis/README.md

 ### Purpose

 One of the key ingredients of experiencing (or simply dealing with) the urban sprawl is simply the ability the traverse it.
-Sometimes, conventional public transportation simply does not make the cut for people as time goes on.
+Sometimes, conventional public transportation simply does not make the cut for some people.
 This is true for moany New York Ciy residents.
 "CitiBike", an established faux bike-rental company based in NYC wishes to expand to Des Moines, Iowa.

 To justify the seed funding to explore a bike-sharing program in Des Moines, we must identify the differing mechanics in how this would operate in this new city.
 For this analysis, I showed count of checked bikes for all NYC riders and genders for each hour of each day of the week.